 A level 2 lawyer is a more experienced individual.
 They not only know the law in and out, but can act as a lawyer in multiple jurisdictions, and are aware of both the politics and personalities of the judges at play where they serve.
 Alternately, a level 2 lawyer might in fact be a judge themselves, a highly experienced official who has managed to earn the respect of their peers (to an extent) and gain this prestigious title.

 Level 3 lawyers are those who are famous for either their ability, position, or clientele.
 High-powered attorneys of the rich and famous, Supreme Court justices, and others of their ilk fill this niche.
-A level 3 lawyer can also be a non-practicing lawyer of the retired sort who has decades of experience to draw upon, and knows where all the bodies are buried in their bailiwick (in a manner of speaking).
+A level 3 lawyer can also be a non-practicing lawyer of the retired sort who has decades of experience to draw upon, and knows where all the bodies are buried in their bailiwick (figuratively or otherwise).

 A mentor who qualifies as a level 3 contact is often one of the best such teachers available.
 Whether they educate others in mundane or fantastic skills, this mentor works hard to see their charges excel both in and out of their area of influence.
 Such a mentor is usually in very high demand, and there may be a 'waiting list' just to talk to them - in fact, most of the time a character may only converse with their underlings.

-Military: military contacts represent people a character knows that have a military background.
-All such individuals will have the military skill, and as such can wield most modern firearms with some competence.
+Military: these contacts represent people a character knows that have a military background.
+All such individuals will have the military skill, and as such, can wield most modern firearms with some competence.
 A military contact tends to overlap with either government or police contacts, depending on the country involved, and may or may not currently be an active member of any armed service.

 A level 2 military contact is the kind that has considerable rank.
 This can be anything from a fighter pilot to a freshly promoted Brigadier General.
 These folks have quite a bit of pull and, while they usually don't have a command to speak of, they've got connections and privileges that allow them to do a lot.
 A level 2 military contact can also represent a specific unit, whether covert or overt in nature.